 Deirdre M. Daly

-Ms. Daly currently serves as a member of U.S. Attorney General Loretta Lynch’s Attorney General’s Advisory Committee (AGAC), and as a member of the National Commission on Forensic Science, which the Justice Department established in 2013 to improve the reliability of forensic science.
+As U.S. Attorney, Ms. Daly served as a member of U.S. Attorney General Loretta Lynch’s Attorney General’s Advisory Committee (AGAC) from 2015 to 2016, and as a member of the National Commission on Forensic Science, which the Justice Department established to improve the reliability of forensic science, from 2015 to 2017.

-Ms. Daly previously served as the U.S. Attorney in an acting or interim capacity since May 14, 2013, following the resignation of her predecessor, David B. Fein.
-Between July 2010 and May 2013, she was the First Assistant U.S. Attorney during which time she assisted in the oversight of both the Criminal and Civil Divisions.
+Between July 2010 and May 2013, Ms. Daly was the First Assistant U.S. Attorney during which time she assisted in the oversight of both the Criminal and Civil Divisions.

 From 1985 to 1997, Ms. Daly was an Assistant U.S. Attorney in the Southern District of New York, where she prosecuted a wide range of cases from racketeering and murder to corruption and fraud, and later served as the Assistant-In-Charge of White Plains Office for three years.
 After leaving the Justice Department, Ms. Daly was a partner at Daly & Pavlis LLC, a Connecticut law firm with a practice focused on corporate and commercial litigation, white-collar criminal investigations, SEC enforcement actions and corporate internal investigations and monitoring.